-Prudential's US operations account for more than 50% of sales.
+Prudential's US operations account for nearly two-thirds of sales.
 The company also offers international products in more than 40 countries in regions including Asia, Latin America, and Europe.

 Sales and Marketing